 ♦ Landscaping for Vets: Nominate a veteran to receive a 100% free landscaping makeover because for many disabled veterans, getting dressed in the morning poses a challenge, let alone planting bushes in the yard or building a fire pit.
 Give them the yard of their dreams at LandscapingForVets.com.

 ♦ Operation Finally Home founder Dan Wallrath worked as a custom home builder for thirty years.
 As Dan prepared for retirement, he felt compelled by God to serve those who served our country.
 Today Dan partners with builders, developers, and donors across the nation to provide mortgage-free, custom-built homes for wounded veterans and their families.
 Read the inspiring stories at OperationFinallyHome.org.

 ♦ Recruit Military has the nation’s largest single-source veteran database with over eight hundred thousand members.
 Veterans may register for free to search for jobs, while employers may purchase a subscription to attract America’s best talent: its veterans.
 Visit RecruitMilitary.com to learn more.

 ♦ Dave Roever, founder of the Roever Foundation, lost half his face in Vietnam when a grenade exploded in his hand.
 Disabled and disfigured, he contemplated suicide.
 Today, Dave offers a message of hope to Colorado veterans through Eagles Summit Ranch, a week-long camp for wounded veterans and their families.
 Experience spiritual healing at this remote mountain getaway: register here or donate online at ReoverFoundation.org.

 ♦ Stop Soldier Suicide is the first national civilian not-for-profit organization dedicated to preventing active duty and veteran suicide.
-They’re not a crisis center; they are a network of veterans who want to reach their at-risk comrades.
-Their objective is to assess the unique needs of each veteran and connect them with the resources they desperately need.
+They’re not a crisis center; they are a network of veterans who want to reach their at-risk comrades, assessing the unique needs of each veteran and connecting them with the resources they desperately need.
 Call 1-844-889-5610 weekdays from 9am-5pm or become a volunteer at StopSoldierSuicide.org.

 ♦ The Colorado Resource Portal for Veterans compiles local resources that are 100% free of charge for veterans and their families.
 Find local organizations that will help you get a job, provide counseling for you and your family, offer college scholarships for your children, or take you on outdoor adventures.
 Visit VeteransResourcePortal.com to find out what your community offers.